ArceLopera/PowershellWeb/docs/out_format.md

 In this example, we first define a CSV string containing data about people, with each person represented as a row with columns for name, age, and occupation.
 We then pipe this CSV string to the ConvertFrom-CSV cmdlet to convert it into PowerShell objects and store the output in a variable called $csvData.
 Finally, we output the objects using the $csvData variable.

 ## JSON

+JavaScript Object Notation (JSON) is a lightweight data format that's similar to XML, because it can represent multiple layers of data.
+JSON is a lightweight data-interchange format compared to XML because of its simpler syntax.

+Windows PowerShell doesn't include cmdlets that import or export JSON data directly from a file.
+Instead, if you have JSON data stored in a file, you can retrieve the data by using Get-Content and then convert the data by using the ConvertFrom-Json cmdlet.
 ### Reading a JSON file
 ``` pwsh
 $json = Get-Content .\example.json | ConvertFrom-Json